gravitational/teleport/rfd/XXXX-securing-amis.md

 vulnerabilities are not directly in our software.

 This is not simply an academic exercise.
-Customers have been asking for hardened AMIs - especially sor AMIs that conform to well-known security beckhmarks.
+Customers have been asking for hardened AMIs - especially for AMIs that conform to well-known security benchmarks.
 See [here](https://github.com/gravitational/teleport/issues/8078) for an example.

 ## Details